Co1t0n/GeneralMathsMODr/README.md

 ## File Structure
 ```
 Folders
-static - Folder for files of General Math
+static - Folder for files of General Mathematics MOD
 node_modules - Files for bare-server-node
 BlacklistServe - Used to block make General Math undetectable to automod